 - Bering Sea Crab Fisherman’s Tour from Ketchikan

 Travel tip – bring a pair of binoculars with you (here’s a recommended model).
 We contemplated purchasing binoculars at the cruise ship terminal in Vancouver but decided not to.
-In hindsight, we should have bought the binoculars.
+In hindsight, we should have brought binoculars with us.
 Our neighbour let us borrow her binoculars and we were able to clearly see the humpbacks breaching.
-It was amazing.

 This humpback whale surfaced right beside the cruise ship.
 It was incredible!